Paid Voluntouring and Volunteering Scams in Nepal

 “I assume that’s one of the good ones?”
 I asked.

 “No, the owner built the orphanage with money from donations but now that it is finished, he is turning it into a hotel.”
+Another phone NGO and volunteering scam.

 Two days later I boarded a bus with a slew of Brits who had come to Nepal to volunteer.
 After a weekend tour of Chitwan, they were headed back to Pokhara, where they were helping out at local orphanages and teaching English in government schools.
 After extensive research on the Internet, each of them had booked their trip through Personal Overseas Development (POD), a UK firm that facilitates volunteering opportunities around the world.
 Valerie Jamiason of Newcastle paid 750 British Pounds ($1087 U.S. dollars at the time) for an eight-week stint.
 Her package included pick-up at the Kathmandu airport ( I was picked up for free by my hotel), one night’s stay at a Kathmandu budget hotel (~$10), her bus ticket to Pokhara (~$6), and eight weeks stay at the Castle Guest House in Pokhara at what Val was told was POD’s special rate of $6 per night, for a total of $352.